greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

 -   [Upgrade a PostGIS 2.5.4 Package from pivotal.1 or pivotal.2 to pivotal.3](#topic_k4x_dp3_kmb)
 -   [Checking the PostGIS Version](#topic_yzz_l3h_kmb)

-**Note:** For Greenplum Database 6, you can upgrade from PostGIS 2.1.5 to 2.5.4, or from a PostGIS 2.5.4 package to a newer PostGIS 2.5.4 package using the `postgis_manager.sh` script described in the upgrade instructions.
+> **Note** For Greenplum Database 6, you can upgrade from PostGIS 2.1.5 to 2.5.4, or from a PostGIS 2.5.4 package to a newer PostGIS 2.5.4 package using the `postgis_manager.sh` script described in the upgrade instructions.

 Upgrading PostGIS using the `postgis_manager.sh` script does not require you to remove PostGIS support and re-enable it.